Child, 5, struck by hit-and-run vehicle; police search for driver

 The hit-and-run crash occurred Sunday night in the eastbound lanes of Okeechobee Boulevard near Rosemary Avenue.

-West Palm Beach police said the gray, four-door vehicle fled the scene after the crash across from the Hilton hotel.
+West Palm Beach police spokesman Mike Jachles said the gray or white four-door vehicle fled the scene after the crash across from the Hilton hotel.
 Police were searching for the driver.

 Scripps Only Content 2021